 For example, students in the Emerging Markets course work in groups to develop a business concept and plan for a venture of their choosing in a developing country.
 And in High-Tech Marketing, student teams examine products and offerings of actual technology companies and analyze the life cycle and effectiveness of their strategies.

-As a Berkeley MBA student, you will enlarge your innovative leadership skills by taking a required experiential course that will enable you to hone your leadership skills in a real-life setting.
-The experiential course requirement is taken in conjunction with a teamwork module, designed to make the experience as meaningful as possible.
+As a Berkeley MBA student, you will enlarge your innovative leadership skills by taking a required applied innovation course that will enable you to hone your leadership skills in a real-life setting.
+The applied innovation course requirement is taken in conjunction with a teamwork module, designed to make the experience as meaningful as possible.
 You can choose one or more from more than a dozen programs:

 Haas@Work sends teams of Berkeley MBA students to work with top executives at major firms, such as Visa, Virgin America, Cisco, Disney, Panasonic, Clorox, and Wells Fargo.
 Students research and develop solutions for a competitive challenge posed by the firm.
 The best ideas are then selected for student implementation by the firm's executives.

 Students engage in a major strategy consultation for nonprofit and public organizations or a select social enterprise in partnership with a major consulting firm.

 International Business Development (IBD) arranges consulting projects with a variety of for-profit and nonprofit clients.
 Students work in small teams with clients throughout the spring semester and then for three weeks each summer in various countries.
 Recent examples include:

 IBD students collaborated with Nokia at their research headquarters in Tampere, Finland, to assess the feasibility and implementation of advanced mobile services.

 Working for the DK Kim Foundation, another team of IBD students conducted a feasibility study for the creation of a new private high-school with world class education in Cambodia.